 If you’re visiting Big Island for a vacation, any rental car will do!
 The highways and roads on the Big Island are well-maintained so you can easily get around in any kind of car.

-We prefer smaller to mid-size cars on our trips because they’re easier to navigate and park, especially in popular tourist attractions where parking can be limited.
+I prefer smaller to mid-size cars on my trips because they’re easier to navigate and park, especially in popular tourist attractions where parking can be limited.

 Several locations on the Big Island are not accessible by a rental car: